rhendrickson42/msds6306Case2/codebook.md

 <td style="text-align:left;"> GP19 I am continually saying â œIâ ll do it tomorrowâ </td>
   </tr>
 <tr>
-<td style="text-align:left;"> GP20 I usually take care of all the tasks I have to do before I settle down and relax for the evening </td>
+<td style="text-align:left;"> GP20 I usually take care of all the tasks I have to do before I settle down and </td>
   </tr>
 <tr>
 <td style="text-align:left;"> SWLS1 In most ways my life is close to my ideal </td>